pandas-dev/pandas/doc/source/getting_started/intro_tutorials/05_add_columns.rst

     <ul class="task-bullet">
         <li>

-I want to rename the data columns to the corresponding station identifiers used by openAQ.
+I want to rename the data columns to the corresponding station identifiers used by `OpenAQ <https://openaq.org/>`__.

 .. ipython:: python